methylene/sym/README.md

 Unsorting gives an efficient `indexOf` method for arrays.

-How to quickly find the index of a given element `e` in an array (of distinct comparables) `a`?
+How to quickly find the index of a given element `e` in an array of _distinct_ objects `a`?
 One way is to build a `java.util.Map` that maps each element to its position.

-Boxing all the indexes to use as `Map` values may not be the most elegant solution.
-Fortunately `Permutation` allows another lightweight way of doing this.
+`Permutation` allows another lightweight way of doing this, without having to think about `hashCode` or `capacity`.
 We make a sorted copy of `a`, along with the `unsortA` permutation:

     String[] a = new String[]{"x", "f", "v", "c", "n"};